karayabin/universe-snapshot/universe/Ling/Light_UserDatabase/doc/api/Ling/Light_UserDatabase/Api/Generated/Classes/PermissionGroupApi/deletePermissionGroupByName.md

-Deletes the permissionGroup identified by the given name.
+Deletes the permission group identified by the given name.